SEBASTIAN ANASTASSIOU

 A yearning for a smaller city and sunshine led me to Barcelona to pursue an MBA at IESE business school; a two-year life-changing rollercoaster that only those with a similar experience can comprehend.
 I joined Nina Capital as an MBA summer intern and was fortunate enough to be given the opportunity to stay.
 I could not have found a better place to call home.

-MARTA GAIA ZANCHI
+MARTA G. ZANCHI

 I was born in the pre-alpine landscape of the North of Italy, in a narrow Valley full of small villages and high-elevation passes provided only with narrow steep trails and mule tracks.
 Milano, where I moved as a teenage student and lived for five years, was to my village what Mars is to Earth.
 From Citta’ Studi in 2005, moving to California seemed an easy intergalactic jump—and there I stayed for fourteen years, in and around the outskirts of Stanford in the heart of Silicon Valley.
 All in pursuit of always the same one desire: improve healthcare with the use of technology.